Keto drinks – the best and the worst

 Sweetened with artificial products like aspartame, sucralose, acesulfame K or refined stevia, these diet drinks are not necessarily helpful for sustained weight loss or improved health.

-Their problems include maintaining cravings for sweet tastes, which can undermine keto progress and keep sugar addictions in place.
-Acting on the same taste bud sensors as real sugar, they blunt the ability to taste the natural flavors and sweetness of real food.
-Some sweeteners, such as sucralose, can still cause a blood glucose and insulin response and contribute to fat storage.
-Observational studies show that drinking diet soft drinks is associated with higher BMIs and higher rates of cardiovascular disease.
+Their problems include maintaining cravings for sweet tastes, which can undermine keto progress and keep sugar addictions in place.5 Acting on the same taste bud sensors as real sugar, they blunt the ability to taste the natural flavors and sweetness of real food.
+6 Some sweeteners, such as sucralose, can still cause a blood glucose and insulin response and contribute to fat storage.
+7 Observational studies show that drinking diet soft drinks is associated with higher BMIs and higher rates of cardiovascular disease.
+8

-Granted, drinking diet soda is likely better than drinking sugary soda.
-However, if you can cut both out of your daily beverage habits, your health and waistline will likely thank you.
+Drinking diet soda may or may not be better than drinking sugary soda.
+However, one thing is certain.
+If you can cut both out of your daily beverage habits, your health and waistline will likely thank you.

-Unlike most diets, which usually forbid all alcohol, the keto diet allows moderate consumption of specific alcoholic beverages.
+Unlike most diets, which usually forbid all alcohol, the keto diet allows moderate consumption of specific alcoholic beverages.11

 Dry red and white wine is fine in moderation.
 Beer is generally not okay — it is liquid bread — but there are a few low carb beers that can be consumed from time to time.
 And spirits — like vodka, gin or whiskey — have no carbs at all.

-Check out all the various alcoholic drinks that are keto in our full keto alcohol guide
+Check out all the various alcoholic drinks that are keto in our keto alcohol guide

 Detailed carb-count list for common drinks